Serotonin: Behavior

-Like in humans, serotonin is extremely involved in regulating behavior in most other vertebrates.
+Like in humans, serotonin is involved in regulating behavior in most other vertebrates.
 This includes not only response and social behaviors, but also influencing mood.
 Defects in serotonin pathways can lead to intense variations in mood, as well as symptoms of mood disorders, which can be present in more than just humans.

-Social Interaction
+Social interaction

 One of the most researched aspects of social interaction in which serotonin is involved is aggression.
 Aggression is regulated by the 5-HT system, as serotonin levels can both induce or inhibit aggressive behaviors, as seen in mice (see section on Mice) and crabs.
 While this is widely accepted, it is unknown if serotonin interacts directly or indirectly with parts of the brain influencing aggression and other behaviors.
 Studies of serotonin levels show that they drastically increase and decrease during social interactions, and they generally correlate with inhibiting or inciting aggressive behavior.
 The exact mechanism of serotonin influencing social behaviors is unknown, as pathways in the 5-HT system in various vertebrates can differ greatly.

-Response to Stimuli
+Response to stimuli

 Serotonin is important in environmental response pathways, along with other neurotransmitters.
 Specifically, it has been found to be involved in auditory processing in social settings, as primary sensory systems are connected to social interactions.
 Serotonin is found in the IC structure of the midbrain, which processes specie specific and non-specific social interactions and vocalizations.
 It also receives acoustic projections that convey signals to auditory processing regions.
 Research has proposed that serotonin shapes the auditory information being received by the IC and therefore is influential in the responses to auditory stimuli.
-This can influence how an organism responds to the sounds of predatory or other impactful species in their environment, as serotonin uptake can influence aggression and/or social interaction.
+This can influence how an organism responds to the sounds of predatory or other impactful species in their environment, as serotonin uptake can influence aggression or social interaction.